If you are weighing up whether to buy a real or an artificial Christmas tree this year, let us help you with the facts.

 • Unlike artificial trees, real trees can also be recycled.
 Many BCTGA members and local councils across the country offer Christmas tree collection services, where used Christmas trees are picked up and recycled.

-• There is no need to worry about deforestation when buying a natural Christmas tree, because the majority are grown by BCTGA members as a horticultural crop and are not felled from pre-existing forests.
+• There is no need to worry about deforestation when buying a natural Christmas tree, Christmas trees are grown as a horticultural crop and are not felled from pre-existing forests.

 So, buy your real Christmas tree locally to support your local grower.
 Enjoy the smell and fun of buying, decorating and putting your presents under a real tree; safe in the knowledge it is truly the greenest choice.